Antenna Showers with One-Loop Matrix Elements: Outlook and Conclusions

 In addition, further studies should be undertaken of the impact of unordered sequences of radiation that can occur for the smooth-ordering case (it may be necessary to adopt a strategy similar to the truncated showers of the \Fw approach), and the mutually related issues of total normalization and how much of the (hard) corrections are exponentiated (similar to the differences between the \Pw and \Fw formalisms, but here occurring at one additional order, where the relevant total normalization is the NNLO one).
 Finally, it would be interesting to develop an extension of this formalism that would allow second-order-corrected antenna functions to be used at every stage in the shower, thereby upgrading the precision of the all-orders resummation, a project that would involve examining the second-order corrections to branchings of $qg$ and $gg$ mother antennae as well.
 We look forward to following up on these issues in the near future.

 \acknowledgments

 We are grateful to A.~Larkoski, L.~L\"onnblad, J.~Lopez-Villarejo, S.~Prestel, G.~Salam, and T.~Sj\"ostrand for discussions and comments on the manuscript.
+We are indebted to H.~Mantler for careful cross-checks of many of the formulae in this paper, several typo corrections, and especially for providing us with alternative forms for some of the integrals listed in the appendices which are more manifestly numerically stable than those written in the original (arXiv v1 and v2) versions of our paper.
+We also thank C.~Duncan for validating the resulting changes.
 PS thanks the Galileo Galilei Institute for Theoretical Physics, LH would like to thank Lund University and both of us thank CEA-Saclay for their hospitality.
 We also thank the INFN for partial support during the completion of this work.
 EL and LH have been supported by the Netherlands Foundation for Fundamental Research of Matter (FOM) programme 104, entitled ``Theoretical Particle Physics in the Era of the LHC'', and the National Organization for Scientific Research (NWO).